 - Eliminate predator hiding places near the coop.
 Piles of firewood, debris, old vacant sheds, and brush piles offer predators a safe haven as they approach.
 The fewer places they have to hide the less likely they are to invade.

 - Install a sensor activated light that turns on as a hungry raccoon approaches.

-Preventing daytime predators from snatching chickens is more challenging as the birds are often outside.
+Preventing daytime chicken predators from snatching your birds is more challenging as the birds are often outside.

 Dogs are probably the major daytime chicken killers, but several species of hawks may also prey on hens.

 Mink, foxes, and weasels are occasionally active during daylight hours but raccoons, opossums, and skunks rarely are.
 Preparing the run in two ways will reduce predation.

 First, confine the flock with a sturdy fence that keeps chickens in and dogs out.
 Usually a stout four-foot-tall fence will prevent heavy chicken breeds from flying over it while excluding dogs and foxes.
 Light breed chickens are adept flyers and a six or eight-foot-tall fence may be needed to confine them.

 Second, provide overhead protection.
 A sure-fire way to keep raptors from snatching an occasional chicken is to cover the run with wire mesh.
 Small outdoor runs can feature a roof that also keeps rain and snow off the ground.

 Chickens, like rabbits and other prey species, recognize that danger can come from the sky.
 They are safer when the run provides some overhead cover.

 A few shrubs planted in the run give chicken’s places to safely loiter beneath their intertwined branches.
 A picnic table placed in the run also gives birds a safe haven from the bright sun and overhead predators.